 Initial bonus: $200 for spending $500 in the first 3 months.

 Quarterly bonus: 5% on the first $1,500 spent in bonus categories every three months.
 Cardholders must “activate” new categories every quarter.

 It’s worth noting that while the Chase Freedom Flex bonus rewards are advertised as cash back, they’re actually points that you can trade for cash at a rate of 1 cent per point.
-The card’s bonus points can also be traded for cash back, gift cards or travel at a rate of 1 cent per point.
+The card’s bonus points can also be traded for gift cards or travel at a rate of 1 cent per point.
 Just remember to allow 1-2 billing cycles for Chase Freedom Flex bonus points to post to your account.
 If it’s been longer than that, you can always call the number on the back of your card to ask about it.

 If you’re referring to the 5% cash back, you need to activate the rewards categories each quarter.
 If you mean the $150 bonus, you get it after you spend $500 in purchases in the first 3 months from account opening.
 The 1% cash back is automatic, you don’t need to do anything but use the card in order to get it.

 What type of bonus are you thinking of ?
 If you're thinking of the intro bonus, you just have to spend $500 when you first get the card.
 If you're talking about the 5% bonus cashback, you can check out what qualifies as a bonus, and activate it through this link: https://creditcards.chase.com/freedom/calendar

 Chase points are worth 1 cent per point in most cases.
 The main exceptions are points earned with the Chase Sapphire Preferred, Sapphire Reserve and Ink Business Preferred credit cards give 25% to 50% more value per point than other Chase credit cards when redeeming for travel through Chase Ultimate Rewards.